 These Fulani Herdsman attacks are devastating.
 They pillage and burn down the villages.
 Many people are ruthlessly killed in their wake of destruction.
-The villages are purposely left uninhabitable and those who escape seek never to return.
+The villages are purposely left uninhabitable, and those who escape seek never to return.

 While there is an effort by the government to bring an end to these attacks, we believe it is crucial for us to focus on the needs of these 300,000+ refugees within the IDP Camps until they can be resettled.
-The people came into the camps carrying only what they could grab as they fled for their lives.
-There is currently no organized effort in place to assist this forgotten group.
+The people came into the camps carrying what they could grab as they fled for their lives.
+Unfortunately, there is currently no organized effort in place to assist this forgotten group.
 When our team visited for the first time to assess the crises and pray directly with the distraught refugees, two requests immediately emerged:

 Our goals with the IDP Camps are the following:

-- Ensure each camp has access to sustainable, clean water by drilling wells directly in the camps
+1. Ensure each camp has access to sustainable, clean water by drilling wells directly in the camps

-- Provide monthly hygiene kits for the people through donations from local and international organizations and individuals
+2. Provide monthly hygiene kits for the people through donations from local and international organizations and individuals

-- Provide support for education within the camps by supplying school supplies and educational training.
+4. Provide support for education within the camps by supplying school supplies and educational training.

 This video gives a perspective of what it is like to help with our IDP outreach, from the lens of one of our missionaries, Derek Robinson Jr.